aveusalex/aveusalex/README.md

-- 👋 Olá, I’m @aveusalex
+- 👋 Hi!
+I’m @aveusalex .
-- 👀 Estudo Inteligência Artificial na UFG, me interesso muito pela área.
-- 🌱 Atualmente estou no sétimo período do curso.
-- 📫 Meu e-mail é ugarte_alex@discente.ufg.br, mas pode me achar no instagram @aveusalex.
+- 👀 I'm a bachelor in Artificial Intelligence, by Federal University of Goiás, Brazil.
+- 🌱 Currently working on Call Center optimizations using LLM's.
+Since implementation to monitoring.
+- 📫 You can mail me at alexvictor_silva@hotmail.com, or ugarte_alex@discente.ufg.br .

+  It will be a pleasure talking to you.